Fine-scale distribution of roots of quadratic congruences: Introduction

 \section{Introduction}

-The object of this paper is the fine scale distribution of solutions (the ``roots'') $\mu$ of the quadratic congruence $\mu^2\equiv D\pmod m$, where $D$ is a fixed non-zero integer and $m$ runs through the positive integers.
+The object of this paper is the fine-scale distribution of solutions (the ``roots'') $\mu$ of the quadratic congruence $\mu^2\equiv D\pmod m$, where $D$ is a fixed non-zero integer and $m$ runs through the positive integers.
 For each $m$, we consider the set of normalised roots in $\TT=\RR/\ZZ$,

 We order the points in $Q_D(m)$ in a specified (but arbitrary) finite sequence, and then construct an infinite sequence $(\xi_j)_{j=1}^\infty$ in $\TT$ by first listing the points in $Q_D(1)$, then those in $Q_D(2)$, and so on.
 The first significant result in this setting is due to Hooley \cite{Hooley1963}, who proved uniform distribution modulo one if $D$ is not a perfect square.
 That is, for any $0\leq a < b\leq 1$ we have that